-Top UK criminal lawyer Jerome Lynch QC has been Called to the Bermuda Bar.
+Top UK criminal lawyer Jerome Lynch KC has been Called to the Bermuda Bar.
 Mr Lynch has made several appearances in the Bermuda courts to represent clients in high-profile criminal cases, traveling to the Island from his chambers in London.
 He has also acted in other Bermuda-related legal matters.

 In a lighthearted ceremony yesterday — peppered with anecdotes about Mr Lynch from members of the Bar who were on hand to support his application — Puisne Judge Charles Etta Simmons prompted laughter by noting that it was unusual for her to admit someone older than herself.